 Apricot Wing Sauce

-To make this sauce, you really only have a few steps to wing perfection!
+To make this glaze, you really only have a few steps to wing or drumstick perfection!

 Add all the sauce ingredients to a small saucepan and bring to a boil over medium-high heat stirring frequently.
 Once the sauce starts to bubble, reduce heat to low and simmer for 5 minutes.